Rainbow Hamilton Cycles in Random Geometric Graphs: Introduction

-Let $X_1,X_2,\ldots,X_n$ be chosen independently and uniformly at random from the unit square $[0,1]^d$ where $d\geq 2$ is constant.
+Let $X_1,X_2,\ldots,X_n$ be chosen independently and uniformly at random from the unit $d$-dimensional cube $[0,1]^d$ where $d\geq 2$ is constant.
 Let $r$ be given and let $\cX=\set{X_1,X_2,\ldots,X_n}$.
-The random geometric graph $G_{\cX,r}$ has vertex set $\cX$ and an edge $X_iX_j$ whenever $|X_i-X_j|\leq r$.
-Here $|\cdot|$ refers to an arbitrary $\ell_p$-norm, where $1<p\leq\infty$.
+The random geometric graph $G_{\cX,r}$ has vertex set $[n]$ and an edge $ij$ for each pair $i,j\in[n]$ ($i\ne j$) satisfying $\|X_i-X_j\|\leq r$.
+Here $\|\cdot\|$ refers to an arbitrary $\ell_p$-norm, where $1<p\leq\infty$.
+We define the {\em length} of an edge $ij$ to be $\|X_i-X_j\|$.
+Throughout the paper we tacitly assume that the points $X_1,\ldots,X_n$ are all different, which happens almost surely, and identify the vertex set with $\cX$.
+(We will use the terms point and vertex interchangeably when referring to an element of $\cX$.)
 Suppose now that each edge of $G_{\cX,r}$ is given a random color from $[q]$.
-Call the resulting edge colored graph $G_{\cX,r,q}$.
-Bal, Bennett, P\'erez-Gim\'enez and Pralat \cite{BBGP} considered the problem of the existence of a rainbow Hamilton cycle $G_{\cX,r,q}$.
-They show that for $r$ at the threshold for Hamiltonicity, $q=O(n)$ random colors are sufficient to have a rainbow Hamilton cycle w.h.p.
+We call the resulting edge-colored graph $G_{\cX,r,q}$.
+Bal, Bennett, P\'erez-Gim\'enez and Pralat~\cite{BBPP} considered the problem of the existence of a rainbow Hamilton cycle \xt{in} $G_{\cX,r,q}$.
+They showed that for $r$ at the threshold for Hamiltonicity, $q=O(n)$ random colors are sufficient to have a rainbow Hamilton cycle a.a.s.
 The aim of this paper is to show that $q=n+o(n)$ colors suffice in this context.